Introduction

 CSC #13: Network Monitoring and Defense

-Axis devices have support for IEEE 802.1x port-based network access control utilizing the EAP-TLS method.
-For optimal protection, authentication of Axis devices must utilize client certificates signed by a trusted Certificate Authority (CA) of choice.
+Axis devices support IEEE 802.1X port-based network access control through the EAP-TLS method.
+For optimal protection, we recommend that you use client certificates signed by a trusted certificate authority (CA) when you authenticate your Axis device.

 AXIS OS version | Web interface configuration path |